 Once you’ve set up your pre-permission messages and event criteria, it’s key to continually test and measure the success of your in-app message variables.
 Testing will help boost your conversion rates so that nearly all of your app users are reaping the benefits of your push notifications.

 In-app message variables that should be tested include:

-- Design: Consider different text styles, button colors, and other styling elements
+- Design: Consider different text styles, button colours, and other styling elements

 - Images: Try out in-app messages with and without images.
 Don’t forget to test different images, various cropping dimensions, etc.